 Santa Cruz Film Festival

-Each year for one week in May, movie theaters all over town are host to more than 100 exciting and often locally produced films.
+Each year for one week, movie theaters and unique venues all over town are host to exciting and often locally produced films.
 While the movies are the main event, the Festival also ushers in a wave of parties, special panel discussions, and independent movie-lovers from all over the county, state and world.

 Woodies on the Wharf